How to Improve Soccer Power

 When a player comes to me, I begin by making them stronger, more stable and injury-proof.
 We start working on power and speed only once they have a sound, stable basis of strength.
 That way, soccer performance will continue to improve consistently.
 To quote legendary strength coach Al Vermeil: "It is all about who gets there first and under control."

-Let us reverse engineer this for a bit:
+Let us reverse-engineer this for a bit:

-• No Speed-Endurance without Speed
+- No Speed-Endurance without Speed

-• No Speed without Power
+- No Speed without Power

-• No Power without Strength
+- No Power without Strength

-• No Strength-Endurance without Strength
+- No Strength-Endurance without Strength

-• Strength is the Basis to Everything
+- Strength is the Basis for Everything

 The Strength Qualities important for Soccer

-1. Power/Speed-Strength, with its three sub-categories: starting, explosive and reactive strength
+- Power/Speed-Strength, with its three sub-categories: starting, explosive and reactive strength

-2. Power Endurance (Speed-Strength Endurance): the ability to be powerful repeatedly and/or with incomplete rest
+- Power Endurance (Speed-Strength Endurance): the ability to be powerful repeatedly and/or with incomplete rest

 But how to go about this, and how should you periodize it?